eloj/lzw-eddy/README.md

 # Simple LZW (Lempel-Ziv-Welch) Decompressor

 A basic headerless LZW decompressor.
-Supports variable length codes between 9 and 12 bits.
+Supports variable length codes between 9 and 12 bits per default.
+Up to 16-bits should work if the `LZW_MAX_CODE_WIDTH` define is changed, but this is untested.

 This is similar to what's used by GIF, but slightly less flexible.